 A comprehensive program designed to help guide facilities on how to keep staff and patients safe from the dangers associated with surgical smoke.
-We provide the tools and support necessary to analyze gaps in practice, develop policies and provide education.
+We provide the tools and support necessary to:

 What is Surgical Smoke?